mfbrantner/send-to-qbt/README.md

 Setting up Firefox to let me select a program to handle `magnet` links was not really that straightforward :/ You might have to add `network.protocol-handler.expose.magnet` to `about:config` and set it to `false`.

-When clicking a `magnet` link, Firfox should now ask which program to use.
+When clicking a `magnet` link, Firefox should now ask which program to use.
 Now, select "Send to qBittorrent" from the list.

 If everything works, the same notification as before should pop up.